 First, it usually takes some time at the outset to define a specific research topic.
 Engage with the ideas and arguments of the sources you're finding and think about where you'd like to join the scholarly conversation.
 Remember that the research process will often take you in unexpected directions, and that the interplay between your research questions and the sources you unearth is a cornerstone of historical research.
 Give yourself time to allow that interplay to happen during your senior essay research!

 Some books that might prove useful:

-For questions about library services in relation to your Senior Essay, contact James Kessenides at email@example.com.
+For questions about library services for your Senior Essay, contact James Kessenides at email@example.com.